NVP Winter Conference

 About the conference

-The 18th NVP Dutch Society for Brain and Cognition Winter Conference is (provisionally) planned to take place in Hotel Zuiderduin, Egmond aan Zee, Netherlands, on December 16-18, 2021.
-This 3-day meeting brings together Dutch and international scientists working on cognition, behavior, and the brain.
-The meeting features plenary sessions, member-initiated symposia, poster sessions, keynote lectures, the awarding of the NVP Dissertation Prize and the NVP Early Career Award, a Diversity and Inclusion event, and a social program.
+We are pleased to announce that the 18th NVP Winter Conference on Brain and Cognition will be an in-person meeting that will take place in Hotel Zuiderduin, Egmond aan Zee, from April 28-30, 2022.
+This 3-day meeting brings together Dutch and international scientists working on cognition, behaviour and the brain, and features four keynote lectures, member-initiated symposia, parallel oral sessions, poster sessions, the awarding of NVP awards, and a social programme.

-This year’s conference is organized by Prof. Peter Hagoort and Carolin Lorenz from the Max Planck Institute, together with the scientific committee, chaired by Dr. Hanneke den Ouden.
-At the moment, the meeting is planned to be an in-person meeting, although the Society and the organizing committee are keeping a close eye on the COVID-19 situation.
+This year’s conference is organized by Prof. Peter Hagoort, Max Planck Institute, and Tildie Stijns, Donders Institute, together with the scientific committee, chaired by Dr. Hanneke den Ouden.

 - Prof. Sonja Kotz, University of Maastricht (homepage)